tmichell900/tswd-repository/final_project_TayMichell.md

 #### PITTSBURGH REAL ESTATE

-Moving into Pittsburgh real estate, some kind of chloropleth map will indicate ____
+Moving into Pittsburgh real estate, some kind of chloropleth map will indicate the key zip codes and median home values, similar to national data.

+Below is a concept sketch:

+TODO: INSERT SKETCH HERE

 #### PITTSBURGH RENOVATIONS

+The [Western Pennsylvania Regional Data Center](http://www.wprdc.org/) (WPRDC) is an open-source data collection that houses renovation permitting information for the city of Pittsburgh.
+This will be processed into a series of visualizations that show the relationship between zip code, project type, project cost, and what this means for you if you choose to buy a home in that area.

+Below is a concept sketch:

+TODO: INSERT SKETCH HERE

 #### WHAT'S NEXT?